offen/offen/README.md

 __Offen Fair Web Analytics is currently available in English, French, German, Portuguese, Spanish and Vietnamese.__
 Our consent banner and the Auditorium for operators as well as users can be displayed in the respective locale.

-Support fair web analytics by contributing Italian, Chinese and other language versions.
-[Request an invite.][]
+If you want to support fair web analytics by contributing Italian, Dutch, Polish or other language versions, don't hesitate to [request an invite.][]

-[Request an invite.]: mailto:hioffen@posteo.de
+[request an invite.]: mailto:hioffen@posteo.de

 ## Customize